Knock Shrine, Ireland, Chapel of the Apparition

 They stood a little distance out from the gable wall, and, as well as I could judge a foot and a half or two feet from the ground.
 The Virgin stood erect, with eyes raised to heaven, her hands elevated to the shoulders or a little higher, the palms inclined slightly towards the shoulders or bosom.
 She wore a large cloak of a white colour, hanging in full folds and somewhat loosely around her shoulders, and fastened to the neck.

-She wore a crown on the head, rather a large crown, and it appeared to me somewhat yellower than the dress or robes worn by Our Blessed Lady.
+She wore a crown on her head, rather a large crown, and it appeared to me somewhat yellower than the dress or robes worn by Our Blessed Lady.
 In the figure of St. Joseph, the head was slightly bent, and inclined towards the Blessed Virgin, as if paying her respect.
 It represented the saint as somewhat aged, with grey whiskers and greyish hair.

 The third figure appeared to be that of St. John the Evangelist.
 I do not know, only I thought so, except the fact that at one time I saw a statue at the chapel of Lecanvey, near Westport, Co.
 Mayo, very much resembling the figure which stood now before me in group with St. Joseph and Our Blessed Lady, which I beheld on this occasion.
 He held the Book of Gospels, or the Mass Book, open in his left hand, while he stood slightly turned on the left side towards the altar that was over a little from him.
 I must remark that the statue which I had formerly seen at Lecanvey chapel had no mitre on its head, while the figure which now beheld had one, not a high mitre, but a short set kind of one.
 The statue at Lecanvey had a book in the left hand, and the fingers of the right hand raised.
 The figure before me on this present occasion of which I am speaking had a book in the left hand, as I have stated, and the index finger and the middle finger of the right hand raised, as if he were speaking, and impressing some point forcibly on an audience.